-In 19th Century Singapore, clans formed the backbone of society - providing support to this new city of immigrants.
-By laying such a foundation of human-to-human connection, it spurred the growth of societal advancements beyond individual goals.
-And this is the inspiration behind Straits Clan, a project by The Lo & Behold Group.
+In 19th century Singapore, clans formed the backbone of society, as they provided support to new immigrants.
+By laying the foundation of human-to-human connections, the clans spurred the growth of societal advancements beyond individual goals.
+This is the inspiration behind Straits Clan, a project by The Lo & Behold Group.

-Encompassed within 22,000 square feet is a celebration to take you through living, eating, working and playing.
+Encompassed within 22,000 sq ft is a celebration to take you through living, eating, working and playing.
 Easy on the eyes and definitely built to fulfil one’s innermost indulgences, Straits Clan might just be what dreams are made of.
 Memberships and promises aside, what exactly makes this space one to bring the community together?
-B-Side learns more about the clan with Pauline Wee, Director of Content and Community, Straits Clan.
+B-Side learns more about the clan from Pauline Wee, director of content and community at Straits Clan.

 How does Straits Clan ensure that the club remains exclusive yet inclusive?

 The community we have fostered is distinctive and diverse.
 We have a community of individuals who want to venture outside their social circles or professions.
-We serve as the catalyst, providing an exclusive environment where people will feel at ease to strike up a conversation with each other.
-At the same time, the people we bring together have a common goal—they are people who are curious, interesting and driving change; who want to grow and be inspired.
+We serve as the catalyst, providing an exclusive environment where people will feel at ease to strike up a conversation with one another.
+At the same time, the people we bring together have a common goal.
+They are people who are curious, interesting and driving change.
+They want to grow and be inspired.

-“We wanted to bring together a community of socially and intellectually curious individuals who want to venture outside their circles or professions and build connections in a genuine and meaningful way.”
+“We want to bring together a community of socially and intellectually curious individuals who want to venture outside their circles or professions and build connections in a genuine and meaningful way.”

-Our founding members are a diverse community of innovation leaders, change-makers, and passionate architects of possibilities.
-We’ve worked to create a balance across genders, nationalities, age and professions, which will truly build a unique social network in Singapore.
+Our founding members are a diverse community of innovation leaders, change makers and passionate architects of possibilities.
+We have worked to create a balance across genders, nationalities, age and professions, which will truly build a unique social network in Singapore.
 Best of all, there is not one majority industry that dominates.
 The highest percentage comes from the arts, culture, design and creative industries combined, followed by those in the consulting, finance and banking sectors.
-We’re well on our way to building a modern-day clan based on passion, creativity and entrepreneurial zeal, rather than something based on profession, gender, economic or background.
-This serves as our main criteria to become a member of Straits Clan, not anything else.
+We are well on our way to building a modern-day clan based on passion, creativity and entrepreneurial zeal, rather than something based on profession, gender, economic or background.
+These serve as our criteria to become a member of Straits Clan, not anything else.

 In other words, it need not be rooted geographically to a single country and in this case, Singapore.
 Can we expect to see a Straits Clan elsewhere in the world any time soon?

-The club has recently opened and we will, for now, remain focused on delivering a member experience premised on distinctive content, community and hospitality.
+The club has recently opened and we will, for now, remain focused on delivering an experience premised on distinctive content, community and hospitality for members.
 There is no place in Singapore that brings such a unique community together daily.
 We envision this to be a safe space where new friendships are made, ideas conceptualised and meaningful change driven through new initiatives, projects and businesses.
 In time, we could expand this community regionally by building clans in other cities.